AliceNN-ucdenver/starter-hugo-academic/content/authors/admin/_index.md

     url: https://engineering.ucdenver.edu/departments/computer-science-and-engineering

 # Short bio (displayed in user profile at end of posts)
+bio: As a distinguished AntiaB.org AI Committee Member and Vice President of Global Architecture, Big Data, and Information Risk at Manulife, Shawn McCarthy is currently pursuing a PhD with a focus on the impact of global events on market sentiment.
+His research, which builds upon a prior study (https://www.mdpi.com/1911-8074/16/4/226), seeks to uncover the intricate relationships between world events, producing countries, and their corresponding financial markets.

-bio: My research seeks to develop a novel approach for understanding how emotional news analysis and world events influence market sentiment and the performance of companies across various sectors.
-By integrating the insights derived from the analysis of global events and their effects on future commodities, we aim to create a more comprehensive and robust model framework for market prediction and risk management.
-This approach will enable organizations to make better-informed decisions and navigate the complexities of the financial markets in the face of an increasingly interconnected global economy.
+McCarthy is not merely conducting research; he is creating a novel framework.
+His work aims to develop a comprehensive understanding of how news analysis and global events influence market sentiment across various sectors.
+By constructing an extensive model for market prediction and risk management, he is enabling organizations to navigate the complexities of financial markets within an interconnected global economy more effectively.

+In his role as a Graduate Instructor at the esteemed University of Colorado, McCarthy upholds his professional motto, "Inspire Growth," and is committed to fostering innovation in others.
+His efforts extend beyond the immediate confines of finance and academia, as he seeks to develop future leaders capable of navigating the challenges of an increasingly complex global market.

 # Interests to show in About widget
 interests: